ZNielsen/PodRacer/README.md

 ## Features
 - **Time shift podcasts** - Have a favorite show that died out and want to relive it?
 PodRacer lets you experience it anew by creating a feed where the first episode was published _today_.
 - **Variable publishing rate** - Do you want to catch up on serial podcast?
 Set the rate to be > 1x and PodRacer will scale the shifted publish dates, letting you slowly (or quickly) catch up to real time.
 Podcasts coming at you too fast?
 Set the rate to be < 1x to make a bi-weekly show weekly, or a weekly show bi-weekly.
-- **Integrates new episodes** - Once you catch up, PodRacer can integrate the new episodes as they are published, seamlessly transferring you over to the "normal" listening experience.
+- **Integrates new episodes** - Once you catch up, PodRacer integrates the new episodes as they are published, seamlessly transferring you over to the "normal" listening experience.
 - **Self hosted** - complete autonomy over your feeds

 PodRacer is most useful if you prefer to listen to your podcasts as they are published (i.e. they are dropped into a feed, and you just lisen in order).
 It lets legacy content seamlessly fit into the stream of contemporary content.